DiamondJdev/VexV5PiServer/README.md

 ssh <username>@<Pi-IP>
 ```

-✅ You’re now connected.
+✅ You’re now connected to the Pi on your local network.
 Time to set up the server!

-## 🌐 Installing the Server
+## 🖧 Installing the Server

 1. Update and install required packages:
 ```bash